-2.5 Official Practice
+2.5 Official Practice/Testing

-Official practice will be listed on the event schedule for each round.
+Official practice/testing will be listed on the event schedule for each round.

-2.6 Unofficial Practice
+2.6 Unofficial Practice/Testing

-Unofficial practice will not be allowed at each respective round venue for the period commencing 21 days prior to the first day of on track activity at each event. (refer to the competitor information kit).
+Unofficial practice/testing will not be allowed at each respective round venue for the period commencing 21 days prior to the first day of on track activity at each event. (refer to the competitor information kit).

 Official Practice days within this period may be approved at the discretion of ASBK Event Management.
-The penalty for breaching this regulation will be exclusion from the round or as advised by ASBK Event Management.
+The penalty for breaching this regulation will be exclusion from the round or as advised by ASBK Race Direction.